Radiata Stories: Audio

 The soundtrack was composed by Noriyuki Iwadare.
 Prior to this, all tri-Ace music was composed by Motoi Sakuraba.
-However, keeping in line with their tradition to refer to past games, three of Sakuraba's original compositions were rearranged by Iwadare.
-These are "Mission to Deep Space" (also in Star Ocean 2, Valkyrie Profile, and Star Ocean 3), "An Incarnation of Devil "(Star Ocean 2, Valkyrie Profile, and Star Ocean 3), and "Highbrow" (also in Star Ocean 3).Tri-Crescendo, which has a strong affiliation with Sakuraba, was credited with "Sound Direction" for the game.
+Keeping in line with their tradition to refer to past games, three of Sakuraba's original compositions were rearranged by Iwadare.
+These are "Mission to Deep Space" (also in Star Ocean 2, Valkyrie Profile, and Star Ocean 3), "An Incarnation of Devil "(Star Ocean 2, Valkyrie Profile, and Star Ocean 3), and "Highbrow" (also in Star Ocean 3).
+Tri-Crescendo, which has a strong affiliation with Sakuraba, was credited with "Sound Direction" for the game.
 Furthermore, the soundtrack was released under the TEAM Entertainment label which is the primary promoter and distributor of Sakuraba.

 The original soundtrack was 2 CDs with 79 songs.
 One month later Iwadare released "Radiata Stories: Arranged Album" which rearranged 16 songs from the original soundtrack.

-The Sacramento Bee said the music was "peppy and cheerful, if unmemorable" but that the sound effects were "largely recycled from the developer's previous games, all the way back to 1999's "Star Ocean: The Second Story."
-GameSpot remarked that "None of the music will get stuck in your head, but you won't want to mute it either."
+The Sacramento Bee said the music was "peppy and cheerful, if unmemorable" but that the sound effects were "largely recycled from the developer's previous games, all the way back to 1999's "Star Ocean: The Second Story".
+GameSpot remarked that "none of the music will get stuck in your head, but you won't want to mute it either".
 Game Informer said the soundtrack was a "masterpiece".
-However, the game does not support Dolby Surround sound.
+The game does not support Dolby Surround sound.

-In November 2004, it was announced that all Japanese preorders of Radiata Stories would come with a bonus audio disc, "tri-Ace Battle Sound Collection."
+In 2004, all Japanese preorders of Radiata Stories came with a bonus audio disc, "tri-Ace Battle Sound Collection".
 The disc contained 2 battle themed tracks from Star Ocean, Star Ocean 2, Star Ocean 3, Valkyrie Profile, and Radiata Stories, respectively.

 The theme song of the Japanese version of the game, "Fortune", was sung by Japanese Pop star Nami Tamaki, who became known for her debut single "Believe", the third opening theme of Mobile Suit Gundam SEED.
 She also played a recruitable party character of the same name in the game.
 The character Nami was modeled after Tamaki's likeness and her lines were voiced by the singer.
 It was her first single of 2005 and her 16th single overall.
 A music video with scenes from Radiata Stories and her dressed in her character's clothing was released in January 2005.
-The Japanese television advertisement for Radiata Stoires featured the song in the background.
+The Japanese television advertisement for Radiata Stories featured the song in the background.
 This song is found in her second album Make Progress, which also includes "Reason", the first ending theme for Mobile Suit Gundam SEED Destiny.

 The character's name was changed to Rachel in the English version and "Fortune" played during the ending credits.